Orcas Island: Obstruction Pass State Park

 Obstruction Pass State Park is an 76-acre park with access to more than a mile of public saltwater shoreline on the south end of Orcas Island, south of Moran State Park.

 Madrona Point

 Madrona Point is a traditional burial ground which was controversially sold by the Cemetery Association in 1890.
-In 1989, the site was purchased out of private ownership for $2.2 million from the Department of the Interior and returned to the Lummi Nation.
+In 1989, the site was purchased out of private ownership for $2.2 million provided by the Department of the Interior.
+The site was returned to the Lummi Nation.
 The tribe agreed to manage the property as an open space open to individuals and groups under a memorandum of understanding with San Juan County.
-However, the Lummi Nation closed the site in 2007 citing disrespect to the land.
+The Lummi Nation closed the site in 2007 citing disrespect to the land.

 In popular culture

+Two films use Orcas Island as a backdrop.
 The 2011 Film Your Sister's Sister starring Emily Blunt was partially filmed on Orcas Island.
+While the 2022 Netflix Original film Lou is set on Orcas Island, it was not filmed on the island.
+In The Terminal List, Secretary of State Lorraine Hartley's palatial family estate is located on Orcas Island.

-The 2017 video game What Remains of Edith Finch takes place on Orcas Island.
+The 2017 video game What Remains of Edith Finch takes place on the island.

-The 2022 Netflix Original film Lou takes place on Orcas Island.